Purpose of Rule:Rule 1 introduces these central principles of the game for the player:

 If two players are in the play-off, one player is allowed to concede the play-off to the other player.

-If Player A mistakenly gives the wrong number of strokes to Player B and that mistake results in Player B lifting his or her ball (such as when Player B thinks he or she has lost the play-off to Player A), Player B is allowed to replace the ball without penalty and complete the hole.
+If Player A mistakenly gives the wrong number of strokes to Player B and that mistake results in Player B lifting their ball (such as when Player B thinks they have lost the play-off to Player A), Player B is allowed to replace the ball without penalty and complete the hole.
 There is no penalty to Player A.